Guide to Permanent Life Insurance in Canada

 Myth 2: A guaranteed payout makes permanent life insurance more valuable

-A term life insurance policy can help keep costs down, giving you the flexibility to invest your savings for a return with higher value.
+In terms of value, a term life insurance policy can help keep costs down, giving you the flexibility to invest your savings for a return with higher value.

 Myth 3: Cash value is “free money”